pshim17/Mr.TeabagBE/README.md

-# README
+# Mr. Teabag Readme - BE

 <img width="1709" alt="Screenshot 2025-03-12 at 3 27 06 PM" src="https://github.com/user-attachments/assets/ee1c255a-49ce-44c2-9006-0199477b455c" />

-The Mr. Teabag is a full-stack application designed for managing tea subscriptions.
+Mr. Teabag is a full-stack application designed for managing tea subscriptions.
 It allows users to:
   - View a list of all tea subscriptions.
   - Click on each subscription to see detailed information, including the subscription's name, price, and associated teas and customers.
   - Cancel a specific subscription if needed.